livep2000/sockjsio/readme.md

 Sockjsio is a multiroom manager based on the sockjs client (https://github.com/sockjs/sockjs-client) and sockjs-node (https://github.com/sockjs/sockjs-node) server.

+Dependecies are aync and sockjs.
+Install if not allready done

+	npm install sockjs
+	npm install async

 Defining a server is plane and simple:

 var sockjsio = require('./sockjsio');